KAG-Apparatus/blob-editor/README.md

-# bounding-box
+# Blob Editor
-Bounding box editor for blobs
+Editor for blobs